Fort Moore (California): Fort Moore

+The plans for a fort on the hill were revised, and on April 23, 1847, construction of a larger defensive structure was begun on the same site.
+Designed by Lieutenant John W. Davidson of the U.S. 1st Dragoons, it was largely constructed by the Mormon Battalion.
+The fort was composed of a breastwork 400 ft in length, with bastions and embrasures for six cannon.
+At the rear of the fort was a ravine, running from the top of the hill to a street in the village below.
+Timber for the structure was hauled from the San Gabriel Mountains by the Mormon Battalion, two pieces of which were spliced together to provide the fort with a 150 ft high flagpole.

+A ceremony to dedicate Fort Moore was held on July 4, 1847, as part of Independence Day celebrations.
+The fort was named after Captain Benjamin D. Moore, formerly of the 1st Dragoons, who had been killed in the Battle of San Pasqual in San Diego County, on December 6, 1846.

-Post-War development
+Post-War development of Fort Moore Hill

 Lieutenant William T. Sherman ordered the garrison withdrawn in 1848, and the fort was abandoned in 1849 and decommissioned in 1853.
 In later years the site was leveled and became a public playground.

 In August 1882, Jacob Philippi (c.
 1835–1892) purchased a tract of land on Fort Moore Hill and built a beer garden.
 He had started the New York Brewery, the first brewery in Los Angeles, and had owned a saloon in the Temple Block in the center of town.
 On the summit of the hill he had a rambling structure erected, covering much of the ground with wide galleries, and for many years following, as the story went, local inhabitants of Los Angeles would climb the hill sober and roll down drunk.
 It was an approximate equivalent of a later road house, an airy place with a view, refreshments and food, with half of its customers a polite crowd and half of them a tough lot.